Revved up with Botanical EnGIN the French 77 is perfectly balanced and so delicious.

 Key Tips for a French 77

-Interested in Batching?
+Interested in making a batch?

 The best sparkling wine for a French 77 is a dry (Brut) Champagne, Prosecco, or Cava, which balances the sweetness of the elderflower liqueur.
 A crisp, affordable Prosecco is often preferred for its light, fruity notes, while Champagne provides a more traditional, luxurious, and complex cocktail profile.